And I'm going to be telling him, you've got to end this war.

 I don't know.

-It appears most of America eats left of that.
+It appears most of America eats leftovers.

-What is the difference if you eat Moo Moo the cow Or, you know, Charlie the chicken.
+What is the difference if you eat Moo Moo the cow or, you know, Charlie the Chicken?

-I'm not saying I'm right.
+I'm telling you right now, I'm not saying I'm right.

 I hire an assassin.